Lisa Jones Christensen’s research focuses on microenterprise development including innovations in microfinance, micro-insurance and micro-franchising.

 She worked for nearly 10 years in marketing and sales at Silicon Valley startup firms, and in non-profit management.
 She co-founded H.E.L.P.
 Honduras (now HELP-International), a nonprofit originally focused on post-disaster relief and microfinance work in Honduras, which now emphasizes economic self-reliance and microfinance principles in developing economies such as Peru, El Salvador, Venezuela, Uganda, Fiji, Belize, India and Thailand.
-She sits on its board.

 She received her PhD in organizational behavior from UNC Kenan-Flagler, her MBA from the Marriott School and MA in international development from the David Kennedy School, both at Brigham Young University; and her BA from the University of California at Berkeley.